Royal Wiltshire Militia: Early history

 The English militia was descended from the Anglo-Saxon Fyrd, the military force raised from the freemen of the shires under command of their Sheriffs.
 Wiltshire levies served in Alfred the Great's army of Wessex that defeated the Danes at the Battle of Edington at Westbury in 878.
 The shire levies continued under the Norman kings, and were reorganised under the Assizes of Arms of 1181 and 1252, and again by King Edward I's Statute of Winchester of 1285.

-Shire levies from the whole of England were called out on six occasions between 1322 and 1338 for the Scottish Wars and Flanders campaign, and in each case a Wiltshire contingent participated.
+Under this statute 'Commissioners of Array' would levy the required number of men from each shire.
+The usual shire contingent was 1000 infantry commanded by a millenar, divided into companies of 100 commanded by centenars or constables, and subdivided into platoons of 20 led by vintenars.
+(John E. Morris, the historian of Edward's Welsh Wars writing in 1901, likened this process to calling out the Militia Battalion of the county regiment.)
+King Edward I made use of this mechanism in this Welsh and Scottish campaigns.
+As an inland county Wiltshire avoided most of these demands, but King Edward II called the first national levy in July 1322 for his failed Scottish campaign.
+Thereafter Wiltshire provided soldiers for all six national levies between 1322 and 1338 for service in the Scottish Wars and Flanders campaign.

 When invasion threatened in 1539, Henry VIII held a Great Muster of all the counties, recording the number of armed men available in each hundred and tithing.
 The detailed list for Wiltshire, including the city of Salisbury, has some 5,900 men.